strtok/marwood-book/src/vm-overview.md

 # Virtual Machine

 Marwood has a stack based virtual machine represented by the `Vm` object.
-Each Vm object represents a full scheme runtime environment, each with a stack, heap and global environment.
+Each Vm represents a full scheme runtime environment.

 Scheme expressions evaluated on the VM are compiled into byte code represented by [op codes], which are evaluated by the VM.